What’s the Meaning of ‘Erectile Dysfunction’?

 In most cases, no – having ED doesn’t mean that you have low testosterone.
 However, sometimes (in rarer cases) ED is caused by low testosterone levels.

 Aren’t testosterone levels lower in older men? – having low testosterone levels in older men is sometimes known as the ‘andropause’ (or the ‘male menopause’).
 This is a common disorder that most regularly affects men who are middle-aged or older.
-The andropause could potentially cause ED, however, it’s important to remember that ED is generally much more common in older men.
+The andropause could potentially cause ED, however, it’s important to remember that ED is generally much more common in older men and isn’t usually related to testosterone levels.

 Do erectile dysfunction treatments usually involve testosterone? – no, most commonly ED is not related to your testosterone levels.
 This is why the most common medical treatment options are PDE-5 inhibitors like Sildenafil, which improve blood flow to the penis.
 However, occasionally, having hormone replacement therapy is the medical treatment for ED.

-How can I check my testosterone levels? – the best way to work out whether your ED is caused by low testosterone is to visit your GP for a diagnosis.
+How can I check my testosterone levels? – the best way to work out whether your ED is caused by low testosterone is to visit your GP for a diagnosis, or order a test kit from an online healthcare provider like Zava.
 This is always advised if ED happens to you regularly, or is causing you problems in your relationship.

 Is erectile dysfunction related to alcohol or drugs?